strathos/php-for-wordpress/README.md

 Dockerfile installs shadow for usermod and groupmod command and defaults for UID and GID 1000.
 Also docker-entrypoint.sh file has been modified to take new values on runtime.
 Use environment variables `PUID` and `PGID` to override the defaults.

+PHP configuration defaults to the provided php.ini-production with the exception of upload_max_filesize changed to 100M and post_max_size changed to 64M.
+Use environment variables `PHP_UPLOAD_MAX_FILESIZE` and `PHP_POST_MAX_SIZE` to override these values.

 ```bash
 docker run -it --rm -e PUID=1001 -e PGID=1234 strathos/php-for-wordpress:7.2-fpm-alpine-uid bash
 ```